kkmarv/IOTA-Digital-Student-ID/keeper/docs/rest-api.md

 ### Request Body <!-- omit in toc -->

-> The name of the credential that has been used when it was stored.
+> The request must contain the name of the credential that has been used when it was stored.

 ```json
 {